google/neuroglancer/python/README.md

 Any changes you make to the .py source files take effect the next time the package is imported, without the need to reinstall.
 If you make changes to the Neuroglancer client, you still need to rebuild it with `npm run build-python`.
-You can also keep the Neuroglancer client continuously up-to-date by running `npm run dev-server-python`.
+You can also keep the Neuroglancer client continuously up-to-date by running `npm run build-python:watch`.

 ## Examples